atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 iii; with; but his assertionsi, delivered with
 { I a very conlequential air, rrvade a strong i impreshon upon Mrs. Selby, who now
-151 found her wants multiply sh fast — wants
+151 found her wants multiply sh fast --wants
 ■ststdl'' ■.
 y;;, numerous as those of her daughters —
 II vthat had she been postested of twenty